Indication & Important Safety Information for

-Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies.
+- Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies.

-Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
+- Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
 Monitor patients for early signs of meningococcal infections and evaluate immediately if infection is suspected.

-Patients with unresolved serious Neisseria meningitidis infection
+ULTOMIRIS is contraindicated inpatients with unresolved Neisseria meningitidis infection.

 Serious Meningococcal Infections

-Monitoring Disease Manifestations After Soliris Discontinuation
+Monitoring Disease Manifestations after ULTOMIRIS Discontinuation